-The Office of Financial Aid is dedicated to helping students and their families make attendance at Goldfarb School of nursing an academic and financial reality through financial aid planning.
+The Office of Financial Aid is dedicated to helping students and their families make attendance at Goldfarb School of Nursing an academic and financial reality through financial aid planning.
 There are many different sources of financial aid available to qualified students.
-It is best to submit all required forms as soon as possible, since most aid is awarded on a first-come, first-served basis for qualified applicants.
-The Office of Financial Aid awards aid to qualified applicants regardless of race, religious creed, place of national origin, ethnic group or physical disability.
-Federal, state and institutional financial aid is available for both undergraduate and graduate students who apply and meet the eligibility criteria.
+It is best to submit all required forms as soon as possible, since some aid is awarded on a first-come, first-served basis for qualified applicants.